-Cheese and apples is a no-brainer.
-Here, the baked apples get all caramel-y with the tangy, creamy Chèvre goat cheese.
-This easy appetizer can be served two ways — spread on toasted sourdough bread or piled into a bowl for dipping with crackers.
+Cheese and apples is a no-brainer... even better when they're cinnamon baked apples!
+With our Plain Chèvre goat cheese, this easy appetizer can be served two ways: spread on toasted sourdough or piled into a bowl for dipping with crackers.

 - 3 medium apples, preferably a mix of tart and sweet, sliced